Einstein-Podolsky-Rosen entanglement and steering in two-well BEC ground states: Entanglement and EPR Steering criteria

-In the EPR proposal \cite{EPR paradox}, the paradox arose from correlations between the positions and momenta of two particles emitted from the same source.
+In the original EPR proposal \cite{EPR paradox}, the paradox arose from correlations between the positions and momenta of two particles emitted from the same source.
 With optical or atomic Bose fields, one can define the quadrature phase amplitudes of the modes, as $X_{A}=a^{\dagger}+a,$ and $Y_{A}=(a^{\dagger}-a)/i$, and similarly for mode $b$.
-These have the same commutators as position and momentum in a particle system.
-These quadratures, which are measured using local oscillators, can be used to detect the entanglement of the pair-correlated states discussed above, as performed recently for atoms by Gross et al \cite{eprenthiedel}.
+These have similar commutators to position and momentum in the particle system.
+Detection of sufficient correlation between the quadratures will signify entanglement \cite{Duan-simon-1,simon-1}, and the EPR paradox \cite{eprcrit}, as analysed recently for atoms by Gross et al \cite{eprenthiedel}.